When I saw the photograph of the 1906 Lykens-Wiconisco baseball club, I nearly jumped in excitement.

 I was looking into the eyes of the baseball club that won victory in the epic 1906 Williams Valley League pennant battle.
 Their star player was a 22-year-old coal miner from the Schuylkill County mining village of Llewellyn – Jake Daubert.

 A breakout season with Lykens in 1906 helped give the team the hard-fought Williams Valley League pennant and put Daubert on the map.
 By season’s end in August 1906, Daubert was heading west to Kane, Pennsylvania to play on a professional team.
 He bounced around clubs before landing on the Charles Ebbetts’s Brooklyn “Superbas,” later known as the Dodgers, in 1910.
-His career last 14 years, in which Daubert played in 2 World Series matchups – against Babe Ruth’s Red Sox in 1916 and with the Cincinnati Reds in the infamous 1919 “Black Sox” World Series.
+His career in the big leagues lasted 14 years, in which Daubert played in 2 World Series matchups – against Babe Ruth’s Red Sox in 1916 and with the Cincinnati Reds in the infamous 1919 “Black Sox” World Series.

 His successful baseball career came to a close with his death in 1924 from complications from an appendicitis.